jimboca/udi-camera-poly/README.md

 you can add customParms in the Polyglot Web UI to tell it about your cameras.

 Create a param with the name 'cam_xx' with a value: { "type:" "Amcrest", "host": "192.168.1.86" }
-The _xx is not important, it just needs to be unique for each one.
+The underscore xx is not important, it just needs to be unique for each one.
 If your port is not the default then add port as well.
 There is a cam_example in the Polyglot configuration you can copy/paste.

 #### Allowed Types: